-Your lead maternity carer will care for you while you are pregnant, during labour and birth and for 4–6 weeks after your baby is born.
+Your lead maternity carer will care for you while you are pregnant, during labour and birth and for 4 to 6 weeks after your baby is born.
 All maternity care is free unless you choose a specialist doctor.

-Key points to remember about pregnancy, childbirth and the first weeks
+Key points about pregnancy, childbirth and the first weeks

 - most women in New Zealand can choose maternity services that are free

-Remember that you can change the person who is looking after you at any time – although in most cases women find that it's important to have the same person throughout pregnancy, during labour and birth and after baby is born.
+Remember that you can change the person who is looking after you at any time.
+But, many women find that it's important to have the same person throughout pregnancy, labour and birth, and after baby is born.

 Your maternity care